utahplt/ifT-benchmark/Luau/README.md

     return x is String
 ```

-Since Luau, does not support syntax for predicates on types, all the related
+Since Luau, does not currently provide a direct way to connect a function
+parameter to its returned type information in this manner, all the related
 examples (`predicate_checked`, `predicate_1way` and `predicate_2way`) are
 currently inexpressible.